Algorius Net Viewer Manual | External Commands

 Please, contact us if you need any additional external commands to be predefined.
 We are interested in it, and will try to add them in the next software version (for free).

-To configure external commands, select Tools→Configure from the device context menu.
+To configure external commands, select Commands→Configure from the device context menu.
 The Options dialog box will appear:

 This dialog box will allow you to add, edit, delete and group the external commands.
 You can also use available external commands as a basis for new one’s (external command duplicate option).